 Disclosure: I received complimentary admission to two of the Newport Mansions.
-I also worked at the mansions for several years in college.
+I also worked at the Newport Rhode Island mansions for several years in college, so I spent lots of time in them throughout the years.
 All opinions are my own.
 Affiliate links are included.
-When a purchase is made and/or a link is clicked, I may receive a small commission.
+When a purchase is made and/or a link is clicked, I may receive a small commission at no additional cost to you.

-When I was a college student on summer break at home in Rhode Island, I went to work everyday in that beautiful mansion pictured below.
+When I was a college student on summer break at home in Rhode Island, I went to work everyday in that beautiful Newport mansion pictured below.
 Working in the gift shop of a major tourist attraction certainly had its benefits, and I really enjoyed that job.
-I was always astounded by the hundreds of guests who traveled, sometimes very long distances, to see the mansions.
-There was never a slow moment in the middle of the summer.
+I was always astounded by the hundreds of guests who traveled, sometimes very long distances, to see the Breakers mansion.
+There was never a slow moment in the middle of the summer, not even midweek.

 The Newport Mansions With Kids

 The Newport Mansions are managed, maintained, and opened to the public by the Preservation Society of Newport County – a non-profit organization.
-The majority of the mansions are located on Bellevue Avenue, while the rest are all nearby.
-Many are on the Newport Cliff Walk.
+The majority of the Newport mansions are located on Bellevue Avenue, while the rest are all nearby.
+Many are on the Newport Cliff Walk, so definitely venture to the lawns outside to see the gorgeous view.

 It’s easy to drive from location to location, and the mansions all offer free parking.
 There is one Preservation Society property that is a bit different and not located in Newport RI – Green Animals.
 This property features fun animal-themed topiaries and is located a few towns away in Portsmouth, RI.
-It’s worth the trip, but it is a bit of a drive.
+It’s worth the trip if it’s a nice day, but it is a bit of a drive.

 Families should note that strollers and carriages are not permitted in the houses due to the historical nature.
 I probably wouldn’t take very young kids, since they can’t really appreciate the homes, and will have to walk or be carried.